Effective February 24, 2022

 3.1 Data Processing Roles.
 As between you and Code42, you are the Data Controller of Customer Data and Code42 is the Data Processor.
 You control the categories of Data Subjects and Personal Data Processed under the Agreement and provide such Personal Data to Code42 for business purposes only.
 Code42 has no knowledge of, or control over, the Personal Data that you provide for Processing.
 You are solely responsible for the accuracy, quality, and legality of the Customer Data and the means by which you acquired the Customer Data.

 3.2 Data Processing Instructions.
 This DPA and the Agreement are your complete and final instructions to Code42 for the Processing of Customer Data.
 You and Code42 must agree on any additional or alternate instructions.
-Code42 will inform you if, in Code42's opinion, your instructions violate Data Protection Laws and Regulations.
+Code42 will inform you if, in Code42's opinion, your instructions violate Data Protection Laws.
 Code42 will process Customer Data in accordance with the Agreement (including all documents incorporated in the Agreement), and to comply with other reasonable instructions you provide to Code42 (including by email) where your instructions are consistent with the Agreement.
 Code42 will not sell Customer Data.
-Code 42 will not collect, retain, use, or disclose Customer Data (A) for any purpose other than the specific purpose set forth in the Agreement, or (B) outside the direct business relationship between you and Code42.
+Code 42 will not collect, retain, use, or disclose Customer Data (A) for any purpose other than for the specific purpose set forth in the Agreement, or (B) outside the direct business relationship between you and Code42.
 Code42 will disclose Customer Data if required to do so by applicable law, in which case Code42 will inform you in advance unless Code42 is prohibited from doing so.
 Code42 certifies that it understands and will comply with the restrictions in this section 3 (Processing of Customer Data).

 4. Rights of data subjects

 4.1 Correction, Blocking and Deletion.
-If you do not have the ability to amend, block, or delete Customer Data as required by Data Protections Laws and Regulations, you can provide written instructions to Code42 to act on your behalf.
+If you do not have the ability to amend, block, or delete Customer Data as required by Data Protections Laws, you can provide written instructions to Code42 to act on your behalf.
 Code42 will follow your instructions to the extent they are technically feasible and legally permissible.
 You will pay Code42’s costs of providing this assistance if the assistance exceeds the services provided under the Agreement.